Intrenion/Milcraft/doctrine/on-war.md

 A battle remains undecided while the enemy still expects a favorable result.

 **Action**
-Apply pressure until enemy order, reserves, and confidence collapse.
+Apply pressure until the enemy's order, reserves, and confidence collapse.

 **Outcome**
 The enemy abandons the contest.